Welcome to Canvas at the University of Oxford

 Regular training sessions are offered through the IT Learning Centre.
 We can also arrange on site coaching for those who might find it difficult to attend a training course.

 We have also prepared extensive documentation called Guides to Using Canvas at Oxford which explains Canvas functionality in detail.
-This can be accessed in the Help section of your Canvas Dashboard once you have logged in.
+You can also access this in the Help section of your Canvas Dashboard once you have logged in.
 Canvas also has extensive guidance and video materials but please note that not all of these will be applicable to Oxford.

 Canvas is provided by a company called Instructure, who offer 24/7, 365 days-a-year support which you can access on the ‘Help’ button of the Global Navigation menu once in Canvas.